Share price information and charts, calculators and historical share prices.

 [B] Patricia A. Woertz stands down as Director of the Company at the close of business of the 2017 Annual General Meeting

 The purpose of the Remuneration Committee is to:

-- determine and agree with the Board of Directors of the Company the remuneration policy for the Chairman, the Chief Executive Officer, Executive Directors and senior management of the Company.
+- determine and agree with the Board of Directors of the Company the remuneration policy for the Chair, the Chief Executive Officer, Executive Directors and senior management of the Company.

-- within the terms of such agreed policy, determine the individual remuneration package for the Chairman, the Chief Executive Officer and the Executive Directors; and
+- within the terms of such agreed policy, determine the individual remuneration package for the Chair, the Chief Executive Officer and the Executive Directors; and

 - monitor the structures and levels of remuneration for other senior executives and make recommendations if appropriate.